ggiuffre/DBNsim/README.md

 # DBNsim
-A Python graphical simulator for analysing Deep Belief Networks
+A Python graphical simulator for analysing Deep Belief Networks.

+[work in progress]